Water scarcity in Iran: Shiraz

 The February 2023 incident highlighted the precarious state of Shiraz's water infrastructure.
 It coincided with high demand and an ongoing drought in Fars province.

 The government has taken steps to improve Shiraz's water security.
 In late 2023, a second water transmission line from Doroudzan Dam to Shiraz was completed, increasing surface water delivery.
 This new 78 km pipeline, with new pumps and a treatment plant, came online in October 2023 and reduced Shiraz's dependence on groundwater from 72% to 67% of supply.
 It now provides roughly 40% of the city's drinking water, easing extraction from wells.
 Officials say this will also help prevent further land subsidence in the Shiraz plain by resting aquifers.
-Additionally, between 2022–2024 the Shiraz water company undertook projects to replace leaky pipes and drill new backup wells to navigate the summer "water stress" season.
+Additionally, between 2022 and 2024 the Shiraz water company undertook projects to replace leaky pipes and drill new backup wells to navigate the summer "water stress" season.
 Public campaigns in Shiraz have encouraged water saving, and the city even cut back ornamental landscaping, for example, removing water-intensive lawns and turning off public fountains to conserve water.
 Despite these efforts, officials warn that high water loss (through leaks and waste) remains an issue in Iran.
 As of mid-2025, Shiraz's west side still faces "serious water stress" while the east, benefiting from a new treatment plant, is relatively better offshiraze.
 Shiraz has avoided large protests over water, but the image of residents waiting in "water queues" (صف آب) for tanker deliveries, as happened in July 2023 alongside Karaj and Ahvaz shows that the city is not immune to Iran's water crisis.